davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 > Cargo could detect use of a custom target either by comparing it with the list
 > of built-in targets that rustc reports knowing about (via `--print target-list`)
 > or by checking if a file exists at the path matching the provided target name.
+>
+> This does not require any changes to rustc.
+If it is invoked to build the
+> standard library then it will continue to do so, as is possible today, it is
+> only the build-std functionality in Cargo that will not support custom targets
+> initially.

 Custom targets can still be used with build-std on nightly toolchains provided that `-Zunstable-options` is provided to Cargo.